syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 ## Change time interval height

-You can customize the time interval height of timeslots by using the [timeIntervalHeight](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/TimeSlotViewSettings/timeIntervalHeight.html) property of `TimeSlotViewSettings`.
+You can customize the time interval height of the day, week, and workweek view by using the [timeIntervalHeight](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/TimeSlotViewSettings/timeIntervalHeight.html) property of `TimeSlotViewSettings`.

 {% tabs %}
 {% highlight Dart %}